 GROWTH MANAGEMENT.
-Legislation enacted in 1990 by the State Legislature requiring that all jurisdictions in the larger counties adopt new comprehensive plans by the end of 1993.
+Legislation enacted in 1990 by the State Legislature requiring that all jurisdictions in the larger counties adopt detailed comprehensive plans and implementing development regulations.
 This legislation was enacted due to enormous growth experienced in the State and a lack of uniform guidance for related development.
 This Act further specified that all plans conform to a broad set of guidelines of both the parent county and neighboring jurisdictions.
-Eight specific elements, including concurrency, are required to be included in every comprehensive plan.
-Concurrency requires that infrastructure be available at the same time as new development.
+Concurrency standards require that infrastructure be available at the same time as new development.